telerik/maui-docs/knowledge-base/autocomplete-tokens-mvvm.md

 ---
-title: Manage Tokens Collection in .NET MAUI Autocomplete
+title: Manage the Tokens Collection in .NET MAUI AutoComplete
-description: Learn how to add, delete items from the AutoComplete tokens collection.
+description: Learn how to add and delete items from the AutoComplete's tokens collection.
 type: how-to
 page_title: How to Manage the Tokens collection of the RadAutoComplete for .NET MAUI in MVVM approach
 slug: autocomplete-tokens-collection-mvvm